udacity/create-your-own-adventure/english/marshmallow.md

-There's a spot open for the role of [Lead Programmer](programmer/lead_programmer.md)
+﻿There's a spot open for the role of [Lead Programmer](programmer/lead_programmer.md)

 Wanna know what after death?
 Click [here](after-death/after-death.md)